 - It has value to them

-If your content doesn’t tick any of those three boxes, or at least strike a good balance between them, rest assured that your employees will not share your content – it’ll look uninteresting, spammy, and unlike them.
+If your content doesn’t tick any of those three boxes or at least strike a good balance between them, rest assured that your employees will not share your content – it’ll look uninteresting, spammy, and unlike them.

 4) Employee Advocacy Tools:

-As long as you have ways to measure advocacy and return on investment, there’s nothing stopping your employees from using great tools like Buffer or HootSuite to share content.
+As long as you have ways to measure advocacy and return on investment, nothing is stopping your employees from using great tools like Buffer or HootSuite to share content.
 However, a tool dedicated to employee advocacy makes it a lot easier for you to view our performance, and for your employees to share your content.